beNative/docforge/README.md

 - **Hierarchical Document Organization:** Organize your documents in a familiar folder structure.
 Create nested subfolders, duplicate items, and use drag-and-drop to rearrange your workspace or import files from your computer.
 - **Full Context Menu & Keyboard Navigation:** Navigate and manage items using a complete right-click context menu or use only the keyboard for a faster workflow.
 - **Universal Monaco Editor:** A powerful, VS Code-like editor is used for all document types, including Markdown, HTML, and various source code files, with syntax highlighting and code folding.
+- **Multi-Document Tabs:** Keep several documents open at once, pin important files, and quickly jump between them using the tab strip and overflow picker.
 - **Multi-Format Live Preview:** Get a real-time, rendered preview for multiple document types (including Markdown and HTML).
 The preview can be displayed side-by-side (vertically or horizontally) with the editor.
 - **AI-Powered Refinement:** Use your connected local LLM to automatically refine and improve your documents with a single click.
 - **Document Templating:** Create reusable document templates with variables to quickly generate new documents for recurring tasks.